cosmos/cosmos-sdk/docs/architecture/adr-019-protobuf-state-encoding.md

 Note that in order to unpack the evidence from `Any` we do need a reference to `InterfaceContext`.
 This is inconvenient if we want to reference the evidence in methods like `ValidateBasic`.
-We can work around this limitation be introducing an unpacking interfaces phase to deserialization.
+We can work around this limitation by introducing an `UnpackInterfaces` phase to deserialization.

 ### Unpacking Interfaces

-To ease unpacking of interfacing with `InterfaceContext`, we add introduce an
+To ease unpacking of interfacing with `InterfaceContext`, we add introduce an interface that `sdk.Msg`s and other types can implement:
-interface:
 ```go
 type UnpackInterfacesMsg interface {
   UnpackInterfaces(InterfaceContext) error